adarnimrod/ansible-pre-commit/README.rst

 .. code:: yaml

     - repo: https://www.shore.co.il/git/ansible-pre-commit/
-      sha: v0.4.0
+      sha: v0.5.0
       hooks:
       - id: ansible-syntax-check
-        # In case you want to specify other playbook files:
+        files: site.yml #In case you want to specify other playbook files.
-        files: playbook.yml
       - id: ansible-vault-check

-And run :code:`pre-commit autoupdate` to update the hooks.
+And in the next :code:`pre-commit` will install and run the hooks.
 In case your :code:`roles` directory isn't in the same directory as the playbook you're testing or at :code:`/etc/ansible/roles` you need to declare the roles search path in :code:`ansible.cfg` in the root of the repo like so:

 .. code::